kostaschikis/x-corp-app/README.md

 ## What is it?

-It is a web-based platform to help with the management of radiological procedures of health districts.
+It is a web-based platform that helps with the management of radiological procedures of health districts.
 Doctors, Radiologists and Actinology Center Admins have the ability to register on the platform and start managing X-ray exams.

 ## What problem does this solve?